extension & renovation of existing 300yr old house outside crossmaglen, county armagh

 Defining why will always lead to a better end result.

-timber clad extension to semi detached house – to act as a as an extension of the house & garden
+timber clad extension to a semi-detached house – to act as an extension of the house & garden

 This leads us nicely onto deciding on your aesthetic and physical goals for the project.

 The most common requests are for the creation of more light and/or space.
 This could be due to changes in the environment around you (i.e. more buildings) or the growth of your family.

 Alternatively, you might be happy with the space on offer but simply require the layout of your house to be reshaped in a way you’re now more comfortable with.

 Extensions aren’t usually just about more space, so figure out what your goal is.